Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 The option to choose between short- and long-term lock-up periods makes Binance our top pick for flexible staking.

-Binance supports staking on 100+ cryptocurrencies and offers attractive APRs on some tokens.
+Binance supports staking on 350+ cryptocurrencies and offers attractive APRs on some tokens.
 Staking durations range from 7–120 days and require low minimum token balances to start earning.
 Keep in mind that staking durations differ between tokens and pools can sell out at Binance's discretion.

 If you choose to remove your funds before the lock-up period ends, your assets will be refunded into your Binance spot account.
 Early redemption will result in the APR accrued being deducted from your initial investment.

 DeFi staking is also supported.
 This is the process in which Binance, by proxy, stakes your assets in on-chain yield earning pools.
 Binance's DeFi staking works in a similar manner to its traditional staking services.
-However, Binance claims it 'will not assume liability for any losses incurred due to project on-chain contract security issues'.
+However, Binance claims it will 'not assume liability for any losses incurred due to project on-chain contract security issues'.
 Binance Cryptocurrency Exchange markets interface

 Pros

-• 100+ coins and tokens supported
+• 350+ coins and tokens supported for staking

 • DeFi staking supported